 SEO is designing and managing a website in a way that makes it more easily findable through popular search engines.
-This is not done by spamming the internet with thousands of links, it’s done by building a visually pleasing website full of great content.
-The keyword phrases are important but they must be elaborated upon with definitions, images, audio, video and any other info that would help describe them.
+This is not done by spamming the internet with thousands of links, it’s done by building a visually pleasing, standards compliant website full of great content.
+Keyword phrases and in-links are important but they must be elaborated upon with definitions, images, audio, video and any other info that would help describe them.
 Each extra bit of descriptive content adds ‘rank’(weight, importance) to a webpage.

 When the On-Site issues have been addressed it’s time to do a bit of networking.
 When a website delivers a regular flow of original & descriptive content, through varied social media locations, the info bots notice.
 If the work published is original and informative, your PageRank™ will inevitably go up.
 When a site’s PageRank goes up, Google®(or, insert other search engine here) is more likely to display a link to that website in a valued location within the ‘real’ or ‘natural’(as opposed to paid for) search results.
 This process may take a little time if you’re in a very competitive market so don’t be discouraged.